- Information about us

 - if you object to us processing your personal information in the following circumstances.

-You have a right to complain to the Information Commissioner’s Office.
+You have a right to complain to the Office of the Information Commissioner.
 They can investigate whether organisations are keeping to data-protection law.
-See ico.org.uk
+See www.aepd.es/es

 We may use your personal information to contact you about our products and services.